ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 jdeps - static dependencies of applications and libraries.

+jjs - JVM-based JavaScript engine useful for scripting (more later)

 Java Flight Recorder can collect low level data for Java Mission Control to allow after-the-fact incident analysis.
 (Commercial, can be enabled at runtime)

 Advanced Management Console can give an overview of Java applications (and their JRE's) in an organization.
 Runs in WebLogic 12.
 (Commercial)

+!

+Nashorn - JSR-223 Javascript engine
+---

+Newly written for Java 8 to utilize `invokedynamic`.

+* is 2-3 times slower than the highly optimized V8 engine after warmup.
+* can easily be used for scripts with `jjs -scripting` .
+* has full access to the standard Java libraries including JavaFX.
+* can be used for configuration scripts (code as opposed to stringly typed properties) with the JSR-223 classes.
+* Can use many Node.js packages.
+* Netbeans 8+ and IntelliJ 13+ can be used for debugging.

+!

+Nashorn scripting:
+---

+    #!/usr/bin/env jjs -scripting

+    print(<<EOD);
+    ...${arguments[0]}---
+    EOD

+Full access to JVM including JavaFX.
+Sweet spot is single-class-sized application possibly with a GUI.
+Main developer side project is "Nasven" to put Maven artifacts on the classpath.

+Does not yet appear to have reached critical mass or found a killer-application.

 !